Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 ## TRPC

-- [TRPC](https://trpc.io/docs/client/nextjs/setup) is help you add type safe for front and backend.
+- [TRPC](https://trpc.io/docs/client/nextjs/setup) helps you add type-safe for the frontend and backend.
 - when you setup you install some dependencies `npm install @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod`
-- Create provider file add it to `layout.tsx`
+- Create a provider file and add it to `layout.tsx`

 ```typescript
 "use client";